-Expenses increased \$3.4 million from the prior year, and the net costs of providing services increased \$2.1 million.
-The increase in expenses is largely due to raises that where given to all employees, increases in benefit costs, purchases of new curriculum and purchases of technology.
-The net cost did not increase as much as expenses due to increases in QBE and grant funding.
+Expenses increased over \$0.9 million from the prior year, and the net costs of providing services increased around \$0.2 million.
+The increase in expenses is largely due to expenses related to COVID-19.
+The net cost did not increase as much as expenses due to increases in grant funding.